ericrovtar/ericrovtar.github.io/about.md

             </p>

             <p>
-                Then there are the time that I&rsquo;ll opt to write thoughts about something random I&rsquo;ve learned or stumbled upon while online.
+                Then there are the times that I&rsquo;ll opt to write thoughts about something random I&rsquo;ve learned or stumbled upon while online.
 After all, they say &ldquo;sharing is caring.&rdquo;
             </p>